ecmwf/metview-docs/docs/tutorials/vapor_tutorial.rst

 .. note::

   Please note that this tutorial requires Metview version **4.4.6** or later.
-  Also for users outside ECMWF the Metview VAPOR interface should be properly set up as described `here <https://confluence.ecmwf.int/display/METV/VAPOR+Setup>`_.
+  Also for users outside ECMWF the Metview VAPOR interface should be properly set up as described :ref:`here <vapor_setup>`_.

 Preparations
 ************